slipguru/adenine/README.md

 2. **Preprocessing:** Have you ever wondered what would have changed if only your data have been preprocessed in a different way?
 Or is it data preprocessing a good idea after all? **adenine** includes several preprocessing procedures, such as: data recentering, Min-Max scaling, standardization and normalization. **adenine** also allows you to compare the results of the analysis made with different preprocessing strategies.

 3. **Dimensionality Reduction:** In the context of data exploration, this phase becomes particularly helpful for high dimensional data.
-This step includes manifold learning (such as isomap, multidimensional scaling, etc) and unsupervised feature learning (principal component analysis, kernel PCA, etc) techniques.
+This step includes manifold learning (such as isomap, multidimensional scaling, etc) and unsupervised feature learning (principal component analysis, kernel PCA, Bernoulli RBM, etc) techniques.

 4. **Clustering:** This step aims at grouping data into clusters in an unsupervised manner.
 Several techniques such as k-means, spectral or hierarchical clustering are offered.